andrewrk/genesis/README.md

 ## License

-Genesis is licensed with the Lesser General Public License.
+Genesis is licensed with the General Public License.
 A full copy of the license text is included in the LICENSE file, but here's a non-normative
 summary:

 As a user you have access to the source code, and if you are willing to compile from source yourself, you can get the software for free.

-As a company you may freely use the source code in your software; the only restriction is that if you modify Genesis source code, you must contribute those modifications back to the Genesis project.
+As a company you may use the source code in your software as long as you publish your software's source code under a free software license.